Best probiotics in the UK reviewed - tried and tested 2025

 YourBiology Gut+ is a premium gut supplement with various ingredients beyond just probiotics to improve gut health and general health.
 It is aimed at women, however anyone can take it.
 (If you’d prefer a product aimed at men, Biotics 8 is a very similar product from the same company.)

-This supplement contains 10 strains of well-proven probiotics to give you a good amount of microbial diversity.
+This supplement contains 10 strains of bacteria to give you a good amount of microbial diversity.

-Collectively, these strains provide 20 billion colony forming units per three-capsule serving.
+Collectively, these species provide 20 billion colony forming units per three-capsule serving.

-As as key point of difference to many other brands, it also contains prebiotics, digestive enzymes and vitamin D which collectively provide a more holistic approach to gut health than just probiotics alone.
+As a key point of difference from many other brands, YourBiology Gut+ contains not only probiotics but also prebiotics, digestive enzymes and vitamin D. This means it offers a more holistic approach to gut health than probiotics alone.

 Money-back guarantee

-Another big selling point of YourBiology Gut+ is that they offer a 60-day money-back guarantee if you’re not satisfied.
+Another benefit of YourBiology Gut+ is that they offer a 60-day money-back guarantee if you’re not satisfied.

 Dosing